a11apurva/Sentence-Embeddings-benchmarking/README.md

 ## Sentence Embeddings

-Although many algorithms exist for word-embedding but very are present for generating sentence vectors.
+Although many algorithms exist for word-embedding but very few are present for generating sentence vectors.
 Here we will see two basic approaches for achieving it.

-1. SIF: Represent the sentence by a weighted average of the word vectors, and then modify them using Principal Component Analysis. ([Paper](https://openreview.net/forum?id=SyK00v5xx))
+1. **SIF** : Represent the sentence by a weighted average of the word vectors, and then modify them using Principal Component Analysis. ([Paper](https://openreview.net/forum?id=SyK00v5xx))
-2. Summation : Represent the sentence by simply adding the word vectors
+2. **Summation** : Represent the sentence by simply adding the word vectors

 ## Results